15 DIY Home Remedies for Joint Pain

 • Include Omega 3 fatty acids

 Diet makes a lot of difference in managing pain.
 Studies have shown that Omega 3 fatty acids reduce inflammation and play a role in regulating the immune system.
 Seeds like flax and Chia or nuts like walnuts are a good source of Omega 3.
 Simply add them to your salads or smoothies.
 Here’s a quick recipe.
+Chop a few tomatoes, walnuts, capsicum and basil leaves.
+Add a dressing made of 1 tsp. each of oil, powdered sugar, lemon juice and salt to taste.
+Toss them well and serve with sesame seeds.
+Your Omega 3-rich salad is ready!

 • Green Tea

-Green tea is full of anti-oxidants and it is known to be highly effective in combating pain - especially caused by arthritis.
+Green tea is full of antioxidants and it is known to be highly effective in combating pain - especially caused by arthritis.
 Drinking 3-4 cups of green tea in a day should offer good results in combating pain.

 • Weight Loss

 Did you know?
 Each pound of body-weight equates to 3 lb. of added stress on the knees and 6 lb. of added pressure on the hip joint?
 Losing weight can help ease this pressure.
 Here’s a simple exercise that can help reduce hip pain.
+The knee lift: Lie on your back and bring one knee up, closer to your chest.
+Place both your hands on the knee and pull it to your chest.
+Hold this position till 10 and then repeat.
+This can stretch muscles and improve mobility.

 • PRICE

-If there is a mild sprain, rest the leg in an elevated position and use cold compression on the affected area to avoid swelling.
+If your pain is the result of a fall or a sprain, PRICE can help.
+PRICE refers to - -Protect -Rest -Ice -Compression and -Elevation If there is a mild sprain, rest the leg in an elevated position and use cold compression on the affected area to avoid swelling.
 Protect refers to protecting the joint from further injury.
-This home remedy is a great option for knee pain and frozen shoulder as well.
+This remedy can be a great knee pain treatment at home and can also treat similar conditions like frozen shoulders.

 • Frankincense oil massage

 Frankincense (Salai in Hindi) is a tree that has been used in Ayurveda for pain relief.
 Use essential oil of Frankincense for massaging your joints.
 Combine 5-6 drops of pure frankincense oil in carrier oils like coconut oil and gently massage painful joints 2-3 times a day.
+It can be a phenomenal joint pain treatment and one of the best home remedies for arthritis.

 • Yoga

+If you have been putting off joining the society yoga class, think again!
+Many yoga poses are beneficial for knee or joint pain relief, stabilization as well as muscle strengthening.
 Try the Bridge Pose, Bound Angle Pose, Garland Pose, Hero Pose or the Mountain Pose with guidance from a seasoned expert.
 Yoga can help relax muscles and regain strength and flexibility in joints.

 • Wear proper footwear

 At times, just changing your footwear can help in reducing painful and stiff joints.
-Footwear with Acupressure help relieve pain from arthritis or neck pain as these are designed to apply pressure on special acupressure points.
+Footwear with Acupressure helps relieve pain from arthritis or neck pain as these are designed to apply pressure on special acupressure points.

 • Turmeric

+Curcumin, the major component of turmeric, is a powerful anti-inflammatory compound.
+It can help relieve joint pains and inflammation in the body.
 Take a cup of milk, add 1 tsp. of ground turmeric, ¼ inch grated ginger and a pinch of black pepper and simmer well.
 After you turn off the heat, add some honey for taste and drink this warm, healthy potion.
+This year, don't let the joint pain stop you from enjoying winter.
+Follow these simple home remedies and bid goodbye to your painful joints.
+However, if the pain persists do visit a certified medical practitioner.